 A common myth is that electric cords and garden hoses can be easily recycled.
 However, this is not true, as they can cause damage to recycling equipment.
 False!
 These items cause a lot of damage to equipment used for handling other recyclables.

 Hazardous materials are confusing, and we’re unsure if they can be thrown in green bins.
 Ignitable, corrosive, or toxic substances should not be put in communal waste disposal.
-They pose serious risks to people and the environment.
+They pose severe risks to people and the environment.

 Frequently Asked Questions